-- 10.3.4 as further stipulated in paragraph 10.5 below. - 10.4 The Council of Governors shall resolve in a general meeting to appoint such candidate or candidates (as the case may be) as it considers appropriate and in reaching its decision it shall have regard to the views of the Board of Directors and of the Committee as to the suitability of the available candidates, and to the proposals of the Trust as set out in standing order 10.5 below.
-Reappointment of an existing Non-Executive Director is subject to the approval of 60% of governors present and voting. - 10.5 The Committee shall:- - 10.5.1 on a regular and systematic basis monitor the performance of the Chair and other Non-Executive Directors and make reports thereon to the Council of Governors from time to time when requested to do so or when, in the opinion of the Committee, the results of such monitoring ought properly to be brought to the attention of the Council of Governors; and - 10.5.2 consider and make recommendations to the Council of Governors as to the remuneration and allowances and other terms and conditions of office of the Chair and other Non-Executive Directors.
+10.3.410.3.5as further stipulated in paragraph 10.5 below.

+- 10.4 The Council of Governors shall resolve in a general meeting to appoint such candidate or candidates (as the case may be) as it considers appropriate and in reaching its decision it shall have regard to the views of the Board of Directors and of the Committee as to the suitability of the available candidate.s, and to the proposals of the Trust as set out in standing order 10.5 below.
+Reappointment of an existing Non-Executive Director is subject to the approval of 60% of governors present and voting and should take account of performance.
+Percentage for discussion by the Council of Governors termination is currently a requirement of 2/3rds of those present and voting the NRC would recommend the two figures are the same for re-appointment and termination. - 10.5 The Committee shall:- - 10.5.1 on a regular and systematic basis monitor the performance of the Chair and other Non-Executive Directors and make reports thereon to the Council of Governors from time to time when requested to do so or when, in the opinion of the Committee, the results of such monitoring ought properly to be brought to the attention of the Council of Governors; and - 10.5.2 consider and make recommendations to the Council of Governors as to the remuneration and allowances and other terms and conditions of office of the Chair and other Non-Executive Directors.